truta193/KotlinEditor/README.md

 This is a simple script editing app for Kotlin.
 It is written in C++ and Qt.
 It uses kotlinc, the Kotlin command-line compiler, to run the scripts.

-Here is a YouTube video showcasing the app's features: //LINK GOES HERE. (slightly long but it is sectioned)
+Here is a YouTube video showcasing the app's features https://youtu.be/372DdW9mgQY?si=68zVQvOeze4b9gHe (slightly long but it is timestamped)

 ## Requirements